 Abstract Expressionism

-In November 1958 Mark Rothko gave an address to the Pratt Institute.
-He discussed art as trade and offered “the recipe of a work of art – its ingredients – how to make it – the formula”.
+In November 1958, Mark Rothko delivered a lecture at the Pratt Institute in which he contemplated art as a craft and shared insights into “the recipe of a work of art – its ingredients – how to make it – the formula.”
 Here it is.
 What do you think?

 1. There must be a clear preoccupation with death – intimations of mortality… Tragic art, romantic art, etc., deals with the knowledge of death.